neoking89/owlsight/README.md

 - Added Huggingface API in the commandline interface.
 This allows the user to search and load models directly from the Huggingface modelhub and can be found through `config:huggingface`.
 - added `transformers__use_fp_16` and `transformers__stream` to `config:model` for using fp16 and streaming the model output in the transformers-based models.
 - Added **MultiModalProcessorTransformers** for non text-input based models.
-This class can be used for models which require additional input like images, audio or video.
+This class can be used for models which require additional input like images, audio or video and works with models from the Huggingace hub based on the Pytorch framework.
+- Introduced new syntax for passing mediatypes in the prompt.
 - Improved logging with clearer color coding and more detailed information.
+- System Prompt is now an empty string as default.